 Is black locust wood valuable?

-Yes, black locust wood is considered valuable due to its durability, resistance to rot and pests, and strength.
-It is commonly used for outdoor applications such as fence posts, decking, and furniture, making it a sought-after hardwood in certain industries.
+Yes, black locust wood is highly valued for its strength, rot resistance, and durability.
+It’s widely used for outdoor structures such as fence posts, decks, and rustic furniture, making it a preferred choice in many industries.

 Can black locust wood be used for landscaping projects?